 - a marina with berths occupied by ships used as residences;

 - a caravan park or camping ground; or

 - any other premises similar to those outlined under A New Tax System (Goods and Services Tax) Act 1999, other than premises used to provide accommodation to students in connection with an education institution that is not a school.

-For more information on commercial residential premises, see Guidance Note 15.
+For more information on commercial residential premises and the treatment of aged care facilities, retirement villages and certain forms of student accommodation, see Guidance Note 15.